-- preliminary injunctions to prevent the infringing act; - cessation and prevention of infringement; - compensation for: - actual loss: - material damages; and - immaterial damages; - the disclosure of the court's judgment by means of publication to the public, the costs of which are to be met by the defendant party; - handing over documents in the possession or property of the - delivery up or destruction of infringing products; - recall of infringing products and removal from the market; and - reimbursement of the official court expenditures and fees for bringing the action.
+- Preliminary injunctions to prevent the infringing act - Cessation and prevention of infringement - Compensation for: - Actual loss - Material damages - o Immaterial damages - The disclosure of the court's judgment by means of publication to the public, the costs of which are to be met by the defendant party. - Handing over documents in the possession or property of the infringer; - Delivery up / destruction of infringing products; - Recall of infringing products and removal from the market; - Reimbursement of the official court expenditures and fees for bringing the action.

-Border enforcement
+10. Border enforcement

-10 What border enforcement measures are available to halt the import and export of infringing goods?
+What border enforcement measures are available to halt the import and export of infringing goods?

 When considering border enforcement measures, it should be kept in mind that where counterfeiting activities on pharmaceutical trademarks are on the table, there are other strict restrictions on export and import of pharmaceutical products.
-Non-compliance with these restrictions constitutes crimes regulated in the Turkish Criminal Law and Anti-Smuggling Law, which are closely followed by Customs officials, police and related bodies of the Presidency.
-The customs authority is entitled to ex officio act in a smuggling case and the suspected person's belongings, loads and vehicles can be searched by customs officers for customs control purposes.
+Non-compliance to these restrictions constitutes crimes regulated in the Turkish Criminal Law and Anti-Smuggling Law which are closely followed by Customs officials, police and related bodies of the Presidency.
+The customs authority is entitled to ex officio act in a smuggling case and the suspected persons belongings, loads and vehicles can be searched by customs officers for customs control purposes.
 If they detect that the goods are smuggled, they can seize the products immediately.
-If such a case occurred specifically for pharmaceuticals, it is also subject to an administrative fine pursuant to article 19 of the Pharmaceutical and Medical Preparations Law.
+If such a case occurred specifically for pharmaceuticals, it is also subject to an administrative fine pursuant to Article 19 of the Pharmaceutical and Medical Preparations Law.

-In matters only related to trademark infringement, the customs authority does not take any ex officio actions against possible counterfeit goods at the borders.
+In matters only related to trademark infringement, the customs authority does not take any ex-officio actions against possible counterfeit goods at the borders.
 The trademark owners should file a customs watch application before the Customs Authority to monitor the export or import of possible counterfeits.
 The Customs Authority has an online system where customs watch applications can be filed.
-When a trademark owner has applied for a customs watch, the Customs Authority informs the recorded trademark agent of the holder about the suspicious products bearing the same or almost similar trademarks and suspends these products for 10 working days for any possible trademark infringement claim to be filed.
+When a trademark owner has applied for a customs watch, the Customs Authority informs the recorded trademark agent of the holder about the suspicious products bearing the same/almost similar trademarks and suspends these products for 10 working days for any possible trademark infringement claim to be filed.
 The right owner has the right to examine the products first and then file a complaint and start a criminal action against these products.
 If no proceeding is started, the suspected goods are released by Customs.

 The import of pharmaceutical products is strictly regulated, but export proceedings are not the same.
 This causes the export of parallel-imported goods from Turkey into other countries.
 Controlled pricing policies provide lower prices for pharmaceutical products in comparison to other markets, and this makes Turkey an attractive point for markets where products are priced higher.
 If parallel import is not available at the destination country, these kinds of activities will be considered within the scope of anti-smuggling laws.
-To circumvent this option, the pharmaceutical companies tend to include non-import clauses in their agreements with relevant parties in Turkey taking into account competition law requirements as well.
+In order to circumvent this option, the pharmaceutical companies tend to include non-import clauses in their agreements with relevant parties in Turkey taking into account competition law requirements as well.